Imam Turki bin Abdullah Grand Mosque

-The mosque is directly connected from the first floor to Qasr Al-Hukm Palace via two bridges across Assafah Square.
+The mosque is directly connected from the first floor to al-Hukm Palace via two bridges across as-Safaat Square.

 History

+The mosque was rebuilt in 1992 on the site of a previous grand mosque, that was built sometime between 1826 and 1830 during the reign of Turki bin Abdullah bin Muhammad al-Saud.

 A Grand Mosque existed on the site for decades but was rebuilt by the Arriyadh Development Authority and reopened in January 1993.

 Architecture

+Designed by Rasem Badran in the Modern Najdi style, the mosque was a recipient of the Aga Khan Award for Architecture in 1995.

 The minarets of the mosque previously featured a mix of Ottoman and Egyptian styles, with two rectangular sections topped by three rounded sections and a top section coming to a point with round shapes atop it.
 The courtyard porticos rose in a triangular with decor above.
 The minarets were however rebuilt in rectangular neo-Najdi style, the courtyard completely resurfaced and the porticos are now a modernized version of their former shape.